 The following definitions are a guide:

-Gender and Sexual Diversities (GSD) We take a wide view of these categories, extending the traditional lesbian, gay, bisexual and transgender.
-Gender diversities are anyone on the gender spectrum however they identify e.g. and not limited to people who have intersex conditions now known by some as Disorders (Differences) of Sex Development (DSD), androgynes, gender queer, cross dressers and under sexual diversities we would also include people who are asexual or celibate, members of the BDSM/Kink Communities, people in non-traditional, non-monogamous relationships (swingers, polyamorous etc).
+We take a wide view of these categories, extending the traditional lesbian, gay, bisexual and transgender.
+Gender diversities are anyone on the gender spectrum however they identify.
+For example, and not limited to, people who have intersex conditions now known by some as Differences of Sex Development (DSD), androgynes, genderqueer, cross-dressers and under sexual diversities we would also include people who are asexual or celibate, members of the BDSM/Kink communities, people in consensually non-monogamous relationships (swingers, polyamorous etc).

-A qualified counsellor, psychotherapist or clinical or counselling psychologist who works with clients who identify as GSD as a significant proportion of their client load, and a member of a recognised professional therapy organisation with a code of ethics and complaints procedure.
-The therapy qualification should be a minimum of two years diploma level (around 450 hours taught component)
+A qualified counsellor, psychotherapist or clinical or counselling psychologist who works with clients who identify as GSRD as a significant proportion of their client load, and a member of a recognised professional therapy organisation with a code of ethics and complaints procedure.
+The therapy qualification should be a minimum of two years diploma level (around 450 hours taught component).

-Attendance on courses, workshops and seminars of specific relevance to GSD work.
+Attendance on courses, workshops and seminars of specific relevance to GSRD work.
 Where possible attendance certificates or letters from course providers should be attached.

-Organisational or committee work or active research or training provision which contributes to the development of therapy or training services for GSD clients.
+Organisational or committee work or active research or training provision which contributes to the development of therapy or training services for GSRD clients.

 Activities not specified elsewhere which the practitioner believes are relevant to the field.